 - Try something different: One friend has decided to do it in the garage next time, another to wear high heels and a cute red T-shirt (her partner’s favorite color) while they’re doing it.
 You can also use props (cock rings are fun, a mirror on the ceiling if you’re not the shy type), change positions (doggie style for a change, standing up), or sneak some sex in the great outdoors (you know how food always tastes better when you eat it outside …?)

 - Bone up on your … reading: Learn how to give the best cunnilingus or how to give the best blow job.
 Read sexy novels like D. H. Lawrence’s Lady Chatterley’s Lover and sex memoirs like Hump: True Tales of Sex After Kids and Confessions of a Naughty Mommy: How I Found My Lost Libido.

-There’s nothing like reading about other people’s triumphs and failures in bed to get you in the mood for having some of your own.
+There’s nothing like reading about other people’s triumphs and failures in bed to get you in the mood to improve your sex life for have some of your own.

 Close your computer, run out for that jar of organic coconut oil, jump into bed with your partner or yourself, and have some fun.

 And please report back and share your best advice so we can learn from it too 😉.